VerifiableRobotics/slugs/README.md

 slugs - SmalL bUt Complete GROne Synthesizer
 ============================================
 Slugs is a stand-alone reactive synthesis tool for generalized reactivity(1) synthesis.
+And that's all.

 Installation